 While many insurance providers are similar, Allstate has a few notable offerings you won’t find elsewhere.
-Whether you are looking for simple liability coverage, collision or comprehensive coverage or you want to expand your policy to include medical expenses, personal injury, uninsured drivers, rental reimbursements, a custom sound system or even towing and labor, Allstate has everything that you need.
+Whether you are looking for simple liability coverage or you want to expand your policy to include uninsured drivers, rental reimbursements, a custom sound system or even towing and roadside assistance, Allstate has everything you need.

 Special programs offered by Allstate

 Bumper-to-Bumper Basics® Tool: This unique tool from Allstate uses a series of questions to help drivers to determine what coverage limits and deductibles they should seek in their coverage.